 Your Print Edition

-Vellum can create beautiful books for print services like CreateSpace, IngramSpark, and Nook Press.
+Vellum can create beautiful books for print-on-demand services like Amazon KDP and IngramSpark.

 When creating the Print Edition of your book, Vellum automatically: